About this site

 Editorial process

-Our full editorial process — how we make decisions about wording, how we handle disagreements between reviewers, how we update pages when courts hand down new rulings — is documented publicly.
+Our full editorial process is documented publicly.
+This covers how we make decisions about wording, how we handle disagreements between reviewers, and how we update pages when courts hand down new rulings.
 See the editorial notes for word-by-word reasoning behind specific translation choices.
-See PROCESS on the project's source repository for the full governance document.

 This site is open source.
 Anyone can read the code, see the full revision history, and propose changes.